6str/Sol_MultiSigWallet_v1/README.md

-contracts developed with hardhat unit tests written with chai
+contracts developed with hardhat unit tests written with chai other frameworks: coverage, slither
-TestsHelper.sol is used to setup a failed transaction unit test to get 100% branch coverage, and a reentrancy test.
+TestsHelper.sol is used to setup a failed transaction unit test, and a reentrancy test.